Is your child learning how to count? This will be a great learning toy for him or her to practice one to one correspondence counting.

 Rote Counting VS 1 to 1 Correspondence Counting

 The former is what we called rote counting, where young children are able to recite the number names in the right order.
 Rote counting is important.
-It is a prerequisite to the higher order mathematical skill, 1 to 1 correspondence counting.
+It is a prerequisite to the higher order mathematical skill, one to one correspondence counting.

 But deep down, they do not understand what these numbers represent.
 They are not able to match the number name to the quantity of a group of things.